Parts of a Golf Course

 There are many different course styles including, traditional, links, desert, seaside, forested and each has something different to offer.

 Each golf course provides a different set of challenges depending on the design and layout of the course.
-Being aware of and understanding the basic parts of a golf course, such as greens, fairways and bunkers, can better prepare golfers for success on the links.
+Being aware of and understanding the different parts of a golf course, such as greens, fairways, bunkers, and the occasional dogleg can better prepare golfers for success on the links.

-The tee is located in the tee box, the close-cut area of grass at the beginning of each hole.
-Most golf courses have several tee boxes for players to choose depending on an individual’s skill level.
-The tees closer to the fairway are reserved for women and novices, with more skilled players likely choosing to hit from the back tees.
+The tee is located in a close-cut area of mown grass at the beginning of each hole.
+Most golf courses have several sets of tee boxes for players to choose and the tee boxes vary based on different skill levels.
+The one closer to the fairway are reserved for women and beginners, with more skilled players likely choosing to hit from the back tees.
+This teeing ground is where golfers will put the golf ball on a tee and hit it.

 The fairway is the area of short grass between the tee box and the green.
 Finding the fairway with drives is key for being a successful golfer.
 Hitting approach shots out of the fairway allows players to spin the ball more than they would hitting from the rough.